jasny/db-mongo/README.md

 If you want to update every record of the storage (table, collection, etc) you have to supply an empty array as filter.

-To update a single document, you can pass `opt\limit(1)`.
+To delete a single document, you can pass `opts\limit(1)`.
 Trying to set a limit that isn't exactly one will lead to an error.

 ## Customization